hougarry/chatgpt-advanced-prompts/readme-en.md

 This repository is dedicated to providing advanced prompts for ChatGPT and guidelines for creating advanced prompts. 📖 If you have prompts to share, feel free to submit them through Pull Requests or in the Issues section.

+🟥 Out of respect for the original Prompt creator's innovative work, we will continuously add the Prompt founder's social links / GitHub links.

 ## 📊 Statistics

 - 📚 **40+** Advanced ChatGPT Commands